Spring Lawn Repair

 - Ensure good seed to soil contact

-- Fertiliser - if this is part of an established but thinned lawn you are best off with one of the fertilisers in the left-hand column of this article
+- Fertiliser - if this is part of an established but thinned lawn you are best off with one of the fertilisers at the bottom of this article

 - Ensure adequate supply of water - in other words don't let it dry out